WayneMuongi/Movie-Search-App/README.md

 ## License

-This project is under Moringa School and is for learning purposes.
+This project is under the instruction of Moringa School and is for learning purposes.
 All credits go towards the faculty of software engineering at Moringa School.